BryanJacobs/FIDO2Applet/docs/security_model.md

 of their software and the tamper-proofness of their hardware to protect private keying material.

 This app is different.
-In this app, when you set a PIN, the authenticator "wrapping key" - without which the authenticator cannot access its security "level 3" credentials (or, with certain configurations, any resident/discoverable credentials) - is encrypted using a key derived from
+In this app, when you set a PIN and choose not to use the `LOW_SECURITY_HIGH_COMPATIBILITY` mode, the authenticator "wrapping key" - without which the authenticator cannot access its security "level 3" credentials (or, with certain configurations, any resident/discoverable credentials) - is encrypted using a key derived from